Bridging Prediction and Intervention Problems in Social Systems: Implementation Science

 Integrating and updating a prediction-based intervention into existing organizational policies and workflows can be an incredibly complex process.
 Typically, this begins with developing buy-in from high-level institutional stakeholders to introduce the ADS system into the organization in the first place, and can involve negotiations with a variety of internal stakeholders to participate in model development, training and integration.

 As an example, the ``journey maps'' for the implementation of the Duke Sepsis Watch ADS system are incredibly complex ~\citep{boag2024algorithm} and illustrates the wide variety of involved stakeholders.
 The journey map spans from the executive hospital management who approve funding, to the nurse practitioners who develop and train on-the-ground users, to the regulatory compliance teams who vet the model's suitability for deployment given legal and institutional restrictions.
-The fact is, like any product or policy change, well-implemented prediction-based interventions involve a detailed change management plan to ensure that the set of expectations under a new regime are met, and unexpected challenges are directly addressed.
+Well-implemented prediction-based interventions need a detailed change management plan to ensure meeting new expectations and addressing unexpected challenges.

-\paragraph{Bureaucratic Counter-Factuals \& Policy Decision-Making Pipelines} Most predictions are made in the context of an existing policy implementation.
-This means that the outcome of a policy \emph{before} the prediction is the result of a sequence of decisions, each of which informs the probability of another set of choices.
+\paragraph{Bureaucratic Counterfactuals \& Policy Decision-Making Pipelines} In reality, the bureaucratic counterfactual we have been referring to in abstract comprises multiple process steps and stakeholders.
+Interventions made \emph{without} predictions still require a sequence of decisions, each of which informs the probability of another set of choices.
 The judges, $J_{k,i}$ making such decisions, $D_i$ are at times distinct from the actors $A_{l,i}$ acting on an intervention $I_i$.
-These actors are often distinct from the decision subject $S_m,i$ and the creator, procurer or developer of the model prediction $C_j,i$.
-In reality, there are multiple stakeholders involved at different decision and action states, and fully mapping out the default bureaucratic policy with and without the introduction of a prediction system can be quite the complex endeavor.
+These actors are often distinct from the decision subject $S_m,i$ and the creator (procurer or developer) of the model prediction $C_j,i$.
+Fully mapping out the bureaucratic counterfactual with or without ADS can be complex.

-In addition to this, rarely is there just a single model prediction $\hat{Y}$ introduced at a single decision-making point $D_i$.
-Rather, most deployments manifest as multi-prediction pipelines -- that is, multiple models used at different stages of a complex decision-making process, interacting with distinct stakeholders and other models as part of a systematic ADS pipeline~\citep{saxena2024algorithmic}.
+Further, most deployments manifest as multi-prediction pipelines, not single model predictions at a single decision.
+They require multiple models used at different stages of a complex decision-making process, interacting with distinct stakeholders and other models as part of a systematic ADS pipeline~\citep{saxena2024algorithmic}.